Wilfred/difftastic/README.md

 Failing test are found in `corpus/fixme.scm`.

 Test `E03` can't be solved due to strange behavior from the grammar generator and C compiler.
 When adding the syntax to fix `E03`, either the grammar don't accept any input, or the c compiler is stuck in an infinite loop.
+My guess is that the generated grammar is too large.
+The generated `parser.c` have a size around 100M.

+The priority is to simplify the grammar to reduce the size of generated parser.

 ## TODO

-- [ ] More tests 264/1000 (current/objectif)
+- [ ] More tests 264 / 1000 (current / objectif)
 - [ ] Optimization
   - [ ] Parser size
   - [ ] Benchmark